zer0p1us/NTU-assembler/readme.md

 ### how to use

-Write assembly to plain text file, no specific file extension is necessary, the program will output a 'machine_code.cdm' file with the assembled code ready for use in cdm
+Write assembly to plain text file, no specific file extension is necessary, the program will output a 'machine_code.cdm' file with the assembled code ready for use in ceder logic

+The Processor.cdl file is a Ceder logic processor with all the implemented instructions and can load the .cmd files

 ### instructions set